Types of sentences for children and young people

 If a child or young person between 12 and 17 years old is sentenced in the youth court, they could be given a Detention and Training Order.
 This can last between four months and two years.

 A Detention and Training Order can also be given in the Crown Court.
 But, for more serious cases, longer-term detention can be imposed where the offence committed carries a maximum sentence of at least 14 years’ imprisonment or is one of the offences listed in section 250 of the Sentencing Code.

 A sentence of detention for life or an extended sentence of detention may be imposed if a child or young person is convicted of a specified offence and the Crown Court considers that there is a significant risk of serious harm to members of the public from them committing further specified offences.

-Detention during Her Majesty’s Pleasure is a mandatory life sentence and will be imposed when a child or young person is convicted or pleads guilty to murder.
+Detention during His Majesty’s Pleasure is a mandatory life sentence and will be imposed when a child or young person is convicted or pleads guilty to murder.
 Schedule 21 of the Sentencing Code states that the starting point for determining the minimum sentence where the offender is under 18 years of age is 12 years as opposed to 15 years for those over the age of 18.

 Imposition of youth sentences

 In 2021, around 12,000 children and young people were sentenced for a criminal offence.
 The majority (68 per cent) were issued with a community sentence.

 Referral orders were the most common type of community sentence imposed in 2021, with 47 per cent of children and young people sentenced receiving a referral order.
 Discharges were received by 13 per cent of under 18s, fines by 11 per cent and immediate custody by 5 per cent.

 There is more information in the Council’s guideline on sentencing children and young people.

 For more information on youth justice, see Youth Justice Board.